Choiceugwuede/PostgresPipeline/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-Special thanks to Zipco Real Estate Agency for providing the data and resources to make this project possible.
+Special thanks to Amdari for the support to make this project possible.